|

 than the actual profit of the sales of the master's Continental records.

-now played by the Imre Magyari Orchestra, on Masterseal M-667.
+by the Imre Magyari Orchestra, on Masterseal M-667.
 The

 liner notes reminded many Americans, and not only those of Hungarian